christophgysin/archlinuxarm.github.com/concepts/distcc.md

     distccd: 10.3.0.0/24

-Add distccd to the `DAEMONS` line in /etc/rc.conf to start distccd on boot:
+Add distccd to the `DAEMONS` line in /etc/rc.conf to start distccd on boot and start the daemon:

     DAEMONS=(syslog-ng network ... distccd)

-Start the daemon:

     /etc/rc.d/distccd start

+Alternatively, if the client uses systemd:

+    systemctl enable distccd
+    systemctl start distccd.service

 You can now run `makepkg` as you normally would and the hosts specified will start receiving work.
 If the hosts are unavailable, the package will simply compile locally.